nuxeo-sandbox/nuxeo-s3-utils/README.md

 ```
 Replace the values with yours:

-* `name`: The unique name of your handler.
+* `name`: Required.
+The unique name of your handler.
 To be used in some operations
-* `class`: Do not change this one, keep`org.nuxeo.s3utils.S3HandlerImpl` (unless you write your own handler, see the code)
+* `class`: Required.
+Do not change this one, keep`org.nuxeo.s3utils.S3HandlerImpl` (unless you write your own handler, see the code)
+* `region`: Required.
-* `region`: The region (always required, even if buckets are global)
+  * The region (always required, even if buckets are global)
+  * If this property is empty, the plugin reads the region from:
+    * The `nuxeo.aws.s3utils.region` configiration parameter
+    * If empty, reads from Nuxeo AWS configuration
+    * If still empty, reads from the `nuxeo.aws.region` confifguration parameter
-* `bucket`: The bucket to use for this S3 account
+* `bucket`: Required.
+The bucket to use for this S3 account.
-* `tempSignedUrlDuration`:
+* `tempSignedUrlDuration`: Optional.
   * The duration, in seconds, of a temporary signed URL.
-  * Optional: If not passed or negative, a default value of 1200 (2 minutes) applies
+  * If not passed or negative, a default value of 1200 (2 minutes) applies
-* `useCacheForExistsKey`:
+* `useCacheForExistsKey`: Optional.
   * pass `true` or `false`.
 Tell the plugin to use a cache when checking the existence of a key in the S3 bucket, to avoid calling S3 too often.
   * Default value is `false`

 ### Use `nuxeo.conf`
 It may be interesting to read the value from `nuxeo.conf`.
-This way, you can deploy the same Studio projet in different environments (typically Dev/Test/Prod), each of them using a different set of keys and buckets.
+This way, you can deploy the same Studio projet in different environments (typically Dev/Test/Prod), each of them using a different set of regions and buckets.

 For this purpose: